aydon14/AES/README.md

 Here's the deal.
 I hate modules.
 They are a waste of milliseconds of your time.

-I was unable to find any pure python implementations of AES that strictly follows NIST FIPS 197:
+I was unable to find any pure python implementations of AES that strictly follow NIST FIPS 197:

 https://nvlpubs.nist.gov/nistpubs/FIPS/NIST.FIPS.197-upd1.pdf

 So I decided to make my own.
 Current updates will be posted on this repository.

-Each file contains 128, 192, and 256 bit versions of each mode.
+128, 192, and 256 bit versions are built-in each file.

-These files contain bare-bone implementations of each cipher.
-There are no special errors, classes, built-in conversions, etc.
+There are no special errors, warnings, etc that I've implemented.

 Each cipher takes and returns bytes.
 If you want base64 or hex, check conversions.py .